-Legends of Runeterra, overall, there are few wonderful mechanics that rely on randomness.
-Perhaps the most common examples are cards like Tri-Beam Improbulator, Make it Rain and Petty Officer, which bring random effects in
+In Legends of Runeterra, overall, there are few wonderful mechanics that rely on randomness.
+Perhaps the most common examples are cards like Tri-Beam Improbulator, Make it Rain and Petty Officer, which bring random effects in controlled environments.

 “Here is an example of me winning a game because of looping telescope into Judgement.
 Don’t see how you can expect someone to play around every epic card in game”

 You can check it out: